DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_adodg3_wing.md

   daOptions["designVar"]["twist"] = {"designVarType": "FFD"}
   ```

-- We add the function "checkMeshThreshold" in daOptions in order to relax the mesh quality criteria.
+- We add the function "checkMeshThreshold" in daOptions to relax the mesh quality criteria.
   ```python
    "checkMeshThreshold": {
         "maxAspectRatio": 3000.0,